-- 21. Judges will examine and check all horses brought into any class for lameness.
+- 22. Judges will examine and check all horses brought into any class for lameness.
 This is essential.
 Obvious lameness shall be cause for disqualification.
-Obvious lameness is: - · Consistently observable at a trot under all circumstances. - Marked nodding, hitching or shortened stride.

-- Minimal weight-bearing in motion or at rest; inability to move. - 22.
-If tack or equipment breaks or a horse loses a shoe and the exhibitor cannot safely complete the class or course, he or she may be disqualified.
-However, if the exhibitor is able to continue the course despite the difficulty and without cruelty to the horse and without causing a safety hazard, the exhibitor may continue and complete the class or course. - 23.
-A competitor is considered to have fallen when he or she is separated from the horse in such a way as to necessitate remounting or vaulting into the saddle.
-A horse is considered to have fallen when, at the same time, its shoulder and hip on the same side have touched either the ground, or an obstacle and the ground.
+Obvious lameness is: - Consistently observable at a trot under all circumstances. - · Marked nodding, hitching, or shortened stride. - · Minimal weight-bearing in motion or at rest; inability to move. - 23.
+Iftackorequipmentbreaksora horse loses as hoe and the exhibitor cannot safely complete the class or course, they may be disqualified.
+However, if the exhibitor can continue the course despite the difficulty and without cruelty to the horse and without causing a safety hazard, the exhibitor may continue and complete the class or course. - 24.
+A competitor is considered to have fallen when they are separated from the horse in such a way as to necessitate remounting or vaulting into the saddle.
+A horse is considered to have fallen when, at the same time, its shoulder and hip on the same side have touched either the ground or an obstacle and the ground.